KILTprotocol/sdk-js/packages/did/README.md

 const didDeletionExtrinsic = await getDeleteDidExtrinsic()

 // Sign the DID deletion operation using the DID authentication key.
-// This results in an unsigned extrinsic that can be then signed and submitted to the KILT blockchain. const didSignedDeletionExtrinsic = await fullDID.authorizeExtrinsic( didDeletionExtrinsic, keystore as KeystoreSigner<string>,
+// This results in an unsigned extrinsic that can be then signed and submitted to the KILT blockchain by the account
+// authorised in this operation, in this case Alice. const didSignedDeletionExtrinsic = await fullDID.authorizeExtrinsic( didDeletionExtrinsic, keystore as KeystoreSigner<string>,